denkste: puppe / just a bit of: doll | Bd.5 Nr.1 (2022) | Rubrik: Fokus

 O.K.: (to the children) Who can tell Mabel where she is?

-Lyndall: (one of the little girls I met last week looks as if she is about to burst, calls out laughing)
+Lyndall: (one of the little girls I met last week looks as if she is about to burst,

 At preschool.